YOLOv8 Pose Estimation#

 }

-initialize model info variable. we get this info after connecting to the accelarator.
+Initialize model info variables - we get this information after connecting to the accelerator:

 int model_input_width = 640;